 - Calgary Construction Association Partnership Award (Industry Partnership)

 - John Robinson Award (Violence Against Women)

 - Western University Award of Excellence (Excellence in Local Government)

 - Calgary Herald’s Twenty Compelling Calgarians (Annual List of Twenty People to Watch)

 As Calgary’s City Manager, Jeff led a municipal administration and a staff of 15,000 employees, and managed a civic budget of $4 billion, and a capital program of $10 billion.
 He was responsible for aligning and delivering all municipal services within the context of Council’s direction, developing corporate and administrative strategy to effect change and improvement, realigning, redirecting and communicating a new corporate vision and cultural change initiatives to effect a more focused public service organization.
 His focus was to bring stability to administration and instill confidence and trust in the municipal workforce.
 He oversaw all City departments and worked closely with the Mayor and Council on matters of importance to the citizens of Calgary.

-Jeff currently serves as the Chief of Staff to the City Manager, City of Toronto.
+Jeff recently retired from his role as the Chief of Staff to the City Manager, City of Toronto.